 21st Century Scholars

 Is your student a 21st Century Scholar?
-If so, check out the below link and click on the High School Scholars section for information about the requirements and other frequently asked questions.
+If so, check out the link below and click on the High School Scholars section for information about the requirements and other frequently asked questions.
 Also, make sure your student has an account that is upgraded to "full" status.

 World Changing 101

 There will be an athletics parents meeting on August 10th at 5:30 in the cafeteria.
 At this time, we will go over our goals for athletics, run through procedures, introduce ourselves and answer any questions.